 - Sleep Resources

 One of the chief complaints among memory foam mattress owners is that their beds sleep too hot.
 Memory foam retains more body heat than other mattress materials, causing some sleepers to become uncomfortably warm or hot during the night.
 This can decrease their quality of sleep and leave them feeling poorly rested when morning comes.

-Although you cannot change the temperature of memory foam or change how much body heat it retains, you may be able to optimize your sleep surface by using a mattress pad or topper, investing in sheets and pillows designed to keep you cool, and adjusting the temperature in your bedroom.
-Read on to learn more.
+People tend to sleep better in cooler temperatures, and the ideal range for adults is between 60 and 67 degrees Fahrenheit.
 In addition to mattress pads and toppers, sheets, and pillows, sleepers can cool off at night by maintaining a steady temperature in their bedroom.
 Here are a few tips for keeping the heat down while you sleep:

 A pad or protector is a thin layer that acts as a barrier between the sleeper and the mattress.
-A topper, on the other hand, is designed to add several inches to the sleep surface of the mattress; as a result, a topper is by definition much thicker than a pad or protector.
+A topper, on the other hand, is designed to add several inches to the sleep surface of the mattress.
+As a result, a topper is by definition much thicker than a pad or protector.
 Generally speaking, toppers are also much more expensive than pads or protectors.